apstefans/apstefans/README.md

 Born and raised in Iceland.
 Currently reciding in England.

-I started self-studying programming in March 2023, and enrolled for BSc in Computing with Electric Engineering at The Open University in April 2024.
+I started self-studying programming in March 2023, currently studying Computing with Electric Engineering since April 2024

 Learning something new every day!